Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 In extremely buggy areas, bug nets that you wear are a life saver.

-Here's why you should consider a head bug net and a brand that I recommend, based on past experience.
+Here's why you should consider a head bug net with a recommendation for a brand that I use myself.

-Or a complete upper body coverage bug net like this one.
+Or consider a complete upper body coverage bug net like this one.

 It's a mistake to go into boggy, wet trail conditions or set foot on spring hiking trails thinking that you can just grit your teeth and bear it.